sujay2002/door_lock_pi/README.md

 1. Able to Read RFID cards for Authentication and will open and Close the Door
 2. Able to Read Button inputs for Opening and Closing the Door
 3. Has a REST API interface available to be able to close and open the Door.
+4. REST API endpoint uses Basic HTTP Authentication Mechanism with a Valid Username and Password

 Clone the code from git and copy all the files in your raspberry pi under /home/pi

+The Layout of the Pi and Circuit can be found on the Below Mentioned Link: